 If your son has a testicle not located in the scrotum, his doctor will determine its location in the groin.
 Once it's located, the doctor will attempt to guide it gently into its proper position in the scrotum.

 Your son may be lying down, sitting or standing during this examination.
 If your son is a toddler, the doctor may have him sit with the soles of his feet touching and knees to the side.
 Older boys may be asked to squat.
-These positions often make it easier to find and manipulate the testicle.
+These positions make it easier to find and manipulate the testicle.
 In addition, it's important that this exam is done in a warm location and that the doctor has warm hands, because cold can stimulate the cremaster reflex.

 If the testicle is a retractile testicle, it will move relatively easily and painlessly.
 The retractile testicle won't immediately move up again.
 Your son's doctor can then stimulate the reflex of the cremaster muscle by gently rubbing the upper inside of the thigh.
 This stimulation will usually cause the retractile testicle to move up again.